j0hn4306/WhatATheme/_posts/2023-03-07-Film-Rating.md

 240.77650113730147
 ```
-Here we have Lasso performing the best with a mean squared error of aroudn 154.
+Here we have Lasso performing the best with a mean squared error of around 154.

 ```
 # Cross Validation score for Root Mean Squared Error